UWPCE-PythonCert-ClassRepos/Python320-Winter-2022/class_notes/lesson01.rst

 Is everyone "hooked up" to Canvas?

-NOTE: I'm not a big Canvas fan: it's where to go to find assignemnts and get on teh Zoom, etc, but much of our interaction will be via programming tools, like gitHub, rather than Canvas.
+NOTE: I'm not a big Canvas fan: it's where to go to find assignemnts and get on the Zoom, etc, but much of our interaction will be via programming tools, like gitHub, rather than Canvas.

 Class Structure
 ---------------